Bifurcations of the H\'enon map with additive bounded noise: Numerical detection of the bifurcations of minimal attractors

 The birth of an isolated wedge singularity can be understood, already, from the linearisation of the boundary map near a stable fixed point.
 For instance, in Figure~\ref{fig:linear} we sketch the situation as arises in the linearisation of the boundary map and its relevant projection, for the H\'enon map example at parameter values $a = 0.06$ (real eigenvalues) and $a = 0.13$ (pair of complex conjugate eigenvalues).

 The properties of eigenvalues and eigenvectors mentioned above, give rise to specific properties of the relevant projection.
 In the case of real eigenvalues, smooth invariant curves approaching the stable fixed point from opposite directions, project to a smooth curve, see Figure~\ref{fig:linear}(a).
 In the case of complex eigenvalues, the invariant subspace for the Jacobian corresponding to the complex eigenvalues projects to a line.
-Then, smooth invariant curves spiralling from opposite directions outside of this subspace, give rise to a cascade of intersection points, see Figure~\ref{fig:linear}(b), the first one creating a wedge singularity.
+Then, smooth invariant curves spiralling toward the fixed point from opposite directions outside of this subspace, give rise to a cascade of transverse intersection points in the projection, the first one creating a wedge singularity as seen in Figure~\ref{fig:linear}(b).
+The rest of the intersections are too close to the origin, to be visible in this figure.

 This example shows how a change of stability type of a stable fixed point of the boundary map on the normal bundle of the minimal attractor from real to complex eigenvalues leads to the birth of an isolated wedge singularity.
+Indeed, only the first intersection, which creates the wedge, is relevant to the boundary, as the remainder projects to the interior of the attractor, cf. Figure~\ref{fig:eps06_a01_013}(b).
 We conjecture that the birth of singularity following a stability type change of the eigenvalues from real to complex generically applies.
 A mathematical proof, taking into account the relevant geometric setting of the boundary map, requires further formalisation and is beyond the scope of this paper.